DETAILED ACTION

 Annotated Fig. 1

-Regarding claim 2, Yamamori discloses a kit of parts (Fig. 1, where the kit of parts has already been assembled) comprising a sensor (5; Fig. 1) and a respiratory mask (nasal mask, see Fig. 1; first sentence of [0029]), the respiratory mask (nasal mask, see Fig. 1; first sentence of [0029]) comprising a mask body (body of nasal mask, see Fig. 1) having an enclosing wall (1; Fig. 1) that defines an interior cavity (space enclosed between nasal mask shell 1 and the user’s face 12, see Fig. 2), and the sensor (5; Fig. 1) having a transmitter of electromagnetic radiation and a receiver of electromagnetic radiation (see Annotated Fig. 1 below; [0033], where light is a form of electromagnetic radiation), wherein the enclosing wall (1; Fig. 1) has a sensor portion (4; Fig. 1) including first and second sensor windows (4 has two windows 17, one window 17 of 4 is on the left side and is not shown in Fig. 1 due to the angle of the drawing, and a second window 17 located on the right side of 4; Fig. 1; [0031]), a portion of the interior cavity being defined between the first and second sensor windows (the space within nasal tubes 6 and attachment portion 4 is fluidly connected to the space between the nasal mask shell 1 and the user’s face 12, see the first sentence of [0035] and Fig. 1, hence a portion of the space between the nasal mask shell 1 and the user’s face is defined between the windows 17, where windows 17 are positioned on opposing sides of attachment portion 4), and the sensor (5; Fig. 1) being mountable relative to the sensor portion of the respiratory mask (5 can be mounted relative to 4, see Fig. 1 and 3), such that electromagnetic radiation from the transmitter is transmitted, in use, through the first sensor window of the sensor portion of the enclosing wall, through the portion of the interior cavity defined between the first and second sensor windows, through the second sensor window, to the receiver (light from the transmitter moves through a first window 17, located on a first side of attachment portion 4, through the portion of the interior cavity between windows 17 positioned on opposing sides of attachment portion 4, through a second window 17 – located on a second side of attachment portion 4, opposite the first side of attachment portion 4 – to the light receiver; see Fig. 1 and Annotated Fig. 1; [0033]).
+Regarding claim 2, Yamamori discloses a kit of parts (Fig. 1, where the kit of parts has already been assembled) comprising a sensor (5; Fig. 1) and a respiratory mask (nasal mask, see Fig. 1; first sentence of [0029]), the respiratory mask (nasal mask, see Fig. 1; first sentence of [0029]) comprising a mask body (body of nasal mask, see Fig. 1) having an enclosing wall (1; Fig. 1) that defines an interior cavity (space enclosed between nasal mask shell 1 and the user’s face 12, see Fig. 2), and the sensor (5; Fig. 1) having a transmitter of electromagnetic radiation and a receiver of electromagnetic radiation (see Annotated Fig. 1 below; [0033], where light is a form of electromagnetic radiation), wherein the enclosing wall (1; Fig. 1) has a sensor portion (4; Fig. 1) including a first sensor window and a second sensor window (4 has two windows 17, one window 17 of 4 is on the left side and is not shown in Fig. 1 due to the angle of the drawing, and a second window 17 located on the right side of 4; Fig. 1; [0031]), a portion of the interior cavity being defined between the first sensor window and second sensor window (the space within nasal tubes 6 and attachment portion 4 is fluidly connected to the space between the nasal mask shell 1 and the user’s face 12, see the first sentence of [0035] and Fig. 1, hence a portion of the space between the nasal mask shell 1 and the user’s face is defined between the windows 17, where windows 17 are positioned on opposing sides of attachment portion 4), and the sensor (5; Fig. 1) being mountable relative to the sensor portion of the respiratory mask (5 can be mounted relative to 4, see Fig. 1 and 3), such that electromagnetic radiation from the transmitter is transmitted, in use, through the first sensor window of the sensor portion of the enclosing wall, through the portion of the interior cavity defined between the first sensor window and the second sensor window, through the second sensor window, to the receiver (light from the transmitter moves through a first window 17, located on a first side of attachment portion 4, through the portion of the interior cavity between windows 17 positioned on opposing sides of attachment portion 4, through a second window 17 – located on a second side of attachment portion 4, opposite the first side of attachment portion 4 – to the light receiver; see Fig. 1 and Annotated Fig. 1; [0033]).

 PNG